exiftool-rb/exiftool.rb/README.md

 ### 0.0.7

-* Add warning values for EXIF headers that are corrupt
+* Added warning values for EXIF headers that are corrupt
-* Make initialize gracefully accept an empty array, or an array of Pathname instances
+* Made initialize gracefully accept an empty array, or an array of Pathname instances
+* Added support for ruby 1.9 and exiftool v 8.15 (Ubuntu Natty)

 ### 0.0.5